JoshuaHaarer/Poker-Manager/README.md

 - Features the total ammount in the pot real-time

 ## You can
+- Either be a player, or a manager.
+### As a manager..
 - Create up to **(insert table limit here)** tables
 - Add or remove players from your tables
 - Pause the current game